opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

     4. Release the `BOOT` button
   {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}

+{{% alert color="info" title="NOTE" %}}
-> If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.
+If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.
+{{% /alert %}}

 8. Upload firmware to the board via PlatformIO:
   {{< container-image path="images/vscode_marlin_env.png" alt="Upload firmware via PIO" >}}